Meridian, Mississippi: Culture

 The city's former Grand Opera House was built in 1889 by two half brothers, Israel Marks and Levi Rothenberg.
 During its operation the opera house hosted many famous artists and works, the first being a German company's rendition of Johann Strauss II's "The Gypsy Baron".
 After closing in the late 1920s due to the Great Depression, the opera house was abandoned for nearly 70 years.
 A $10 million grant in 2000 by the Riley Foundation, a local foundation chartered in 1998, sparked the building's restoration while $15 million came from a combination of city, county, and federal grants.
 The opera house's renovation was completed in September 2006 under the new name "Mississippi State University Riley Center for Education and Performing Arts."
 The Riley Center, which includes a 950-seat auditorium for live performances, a 200-seat studio theater, and 30000 sqft of meeting space, attracts more than 60,000 visitors to downtown Meridian annually for conferences, meetings, and performances.

-Meridian is home to the Mississippi Arts + Entertainment Experience (the MAEEX, pronounced MAX).
+Meridian is home to the Mississippi Arts + Entertainment Experience (The MAX).
 The Mississippi Legislature approved the idea in 2001 and in 2006 promised $4 million in funding if private contributors could raise $8 million.
 The city donated $50,000 to the cause in September 2007.
 In February 2009, the MAEC revealed its Hollywood-style Walk of Fame outside of the Riley Center in an attempt to promote the planned Hall of Fame.
 The first star on the walk was dedicated to Jimmie Rodgers, a Meridian native.
 In September of the same year, the second star was revealed, recognizing B.B.
 King, a famous blues musician from Mississippi.
 On June 1, 2010, authors Tennessee Williams, Eudora Welty, and William Faulkner were added to the walk.
 Sela Ward was added to the walk on June 24, 2010.
-The MAEEX opened on April 27, 2018 on the site of the former Montana's restaurant and the adjacent Meridian Hotel; the properties were acquired in July 2010 for $300,000.
+The MAX opened on April 27, 2018 on the site of the former Montana's restaurant and the adjacent Meridian Hotel; the properties were acquired in July 2010 for $300,000.

-The Mississippi Hall of Fame, housed within The Mississippi Arts + Entertainment Experience, was established to honor individuals who have made significant contributions to the arts and entertainment industry.
+The Mississippi Hall of Fame, housed within the Mississippi Arts + Entertainment Experience, was established to honor individuals who have made significant contributions to the arts and entertainment industry.

 The inaugural class of inductees was announced in January 2017 at the Mississippi Capitol Rotunda, recognizing 18 influential figures: Walter Inglis Anderson, William Faulkner, Morgan Freeman, John Grisham, Jim Henson, Robert Johnson, James Earl Jones, B.B.
 King, George Ohr, Elvis Presley, Leontyne Price, Jimmie Rodgers, Sela Ward, Muddy Waters, Eudora Welty, Tennessee Williams, Oprah Winfrey, and Richard Wright.

 In August 2018, five additional artists were inducted: Jimmy Buffett, William Eggleston, Willie Morris, Charley Pride, and Howlin’ Wolf.
 In June 2019, the Hall of Fame expanded further with the inclusion of Margaret Walker, Bo Diddley, John Lee Hooker, Jerry Lee Lewis, and Tammy Wynette.